Term

 "In a pump and dump scheme, fraudsters might spread rumors of a new partnership or product launch related to the asset.
 Once the price has been pumped, they sell their holdings, causing the price to crash."

 To avoid falling victim to a PnD scheme, investors should be wary of assets with sudden price increases accompanied by positive news or rumors with no credible source.
-It's also advisable to research the asset's market fundamentals and trading volume.
+It's also advisable to research the asset's market fundamentals, trading volume, and development activity.
+Look for projects with transparent teams, clear use cases, and organic community growth rather than those promising unrealistic returns.
+Focusing on cryptocurrencies that demonstrate consistent development, adoption metrics, and real-world utility can help investors avoid manipulated assets.
+Always be skeptical of investment groups promising guaranteed returns or "insider information."

 "To avoid pump and dump schemes, be wary of assets with sudden price increases that are not backed by credible news or strong market fundamentals."